+The Ministry of Consumer Affairs, Food & Public Distribution, will be installing global positioning system (GPS) devices in vehicles transporting public distribution system commodities to prevent smuggling of foodgrains.
 The pilot project will be implemented in Chhattisgarh and Tamil Nadu in the 11th five year plan.
 GPS devices will be installed on vehicles transporting targeted public distribution system commodities for tracking their movements.
 The project has already been implemented in two districts in Tamil Nadu.
 According to the state government of Tamil Nadu, the implementation of the program in two districts has seen quantities of foodgrains allotted from the Food Corporation of India (FCI) to the intended godowns reaching without any report of smuggling.
 The government claims that the implementation of a tracking device has created moral fear among those involved in transportation of PDS items; enabled tracking the movement of vehicles carrying PDS…

 - PrivacyNama Session: Chief Privacy Officer Roundtable; October 7 October 1, 2022